-- The project as a Public Benefit The project fulfills key General Plan objectives for land use (such as "mixed-use"), community beautification, improved circulation and blight removal, as follows: - Mixed-use project; - Improve and landscape the Tahquitz Creek trail in accordance with the Tahquitz Creek Trail Master Plan; - Enhancing circulation with the trail improvement; and - Removal of boarded building (Rock Garden Café). - Off-site Improvements The project includes off-site improvements, including the south side of the Tahquitz Creek.
+- The project as a Public Benefit The project fulfills key General Plan objectives for land use (such as "mixed-use"), community beautification, improved circulation and blight removal, as follows: - Mixed-use project; - Improve and landscape the Tahquitz Creek trail in accordance with the Tahquitz Creek Trail Master Plan; and - Enhancing circulation with the trail improvement. - Off-site Improvements The project includes off-site improvements, including the south side of the Tahquitz Creek.